In the guide

 - it must appear on the front and back surfaces of the unit pack as well as any container pack using the same warning and photograph on each surface; it must be in a format that includes the requirement to cover 65% of the area of the surface on which it appears

-- the EU has laid out technical specifications for the layout, design and shape of the combined health warnings
+- the technical specifications for the layout, design and shape of the combined health warnings are set out in Schedule A1 to the Tobacco and Related Products Regulations 2016

 General warnings and information messages: